sarwar187/Primal-Dual-Solution-for-K-median-/README.md

 if we change the epsilon to a very high value like 10000 in the weights file, it would not be possible to get a specific k at the first shot.
 We will have to compute two different solutions for two different lambdas and combine them.
 Then the output will be:

-could not find k sets by bisection search and we have to combine solutions S1 and S2
+Could not find k sets by bisection search and we have to combine solutions S1 and S2
 ------------------------------------------------------------------------------------
 facility list -> [5, 1, 2]